TJHomer/appalachian-trail-tracker/README.md

-***Appalatian Trail Tracker***
+***Appalachian Trail Tracker***

-Baasic overview:  my friend is hiking the Appalatian Trail and I wanted to make a gift for his family to track his progress
+Basic overview:  my friend is hiking the Appalachian Trail and I wanted to make a gift for his family to track his progress
     on the way.
 This is a map that hangs on their wall and an LED lights up where he is.

 It works like this: